Nicolas Fouquet: Political career

 In 1634, Fouquet was appointed councilor of the Parliament of Metz.
 Richelieu charged him with the sensitive task of verifying the accounts to determine whether or not Charles IV of Lorraine was skimming money that rightfully was due to the King of France.
-Fouquet, still a teenager, accomplished this task with brio.:40–41 In 1636, at just 20, his father bought him the post of maître des requêtes for 150,000 livres (under the Ancien Regime, many government posts were purchased by the people holding them).[1], In 1640, he married the rich and well connected, Louise Fourché and received around 160,000 Livres from the dowry, plus other rents and land.
+Fouquet, still a teenager, accomplished this task with brio.:40–41 In 1636, at just 20, his father bought him the post of maître des requêtes for 150,000 livres (under the Ancien Régime, many government posts were purchased by the people holding them).[1], In 1640, he married the rich and well-connected Louise Fourché and received around 160,000 livres from the dowry, plus other rents and land.
 Louise died in 1641 at the age of 21, six months after giving birth to a daughter.
 Fouquet was 26 years old.

 Cardinal Richelieu died in 1642, but Fouquet was successful in impressing his successor as chief minister, Cardinal Mazarin, who became his protector (over the long term, the relationship was tense:59–60).
 From 1642 to 1650, Fouquet held various intendancies, at first in the provinces and then with the army of Mazarin.
 In 1648, Fouquet was named general intendant of Paris, right as the second Fronde broke out.
 He ably came to the aid of Mazarin and the Queen Mother, Anne of Austria (who was regent for the young Louis XIV) in defense of the monarchy.
-As a result, Fouquet earned the lasting loyalty and support of Mazarin:30 and Anne of Austria.
+As a result, Fouquet earned the lasting loyalty and support of both Mazarin:30 and Anne.

-These high level positions raised his profile with the court.
-He was permitted in 1650 to buy, for 450,000 Livres, the important position of procureur général to the parlement of Paris, thereby raising him to the most elite ranks of the noblesse de robe.
+These high-level positions raised his profile with the court.
+He was permitted in 1650 to buy, for 450,000 livres, the important position of procureur général to the parlement of Paris, thereby raising him to the most elite ranks of the noblesse de robe.